nickbauman/sharauprint/README.md

 ### Acknowledgements

-I've shamelessly used John Wiegley's (johnw auf newartisans.com) directory scanning python code to search for and housekeep directory state for new files to print.
+I've shamelessly used John Wiegley's (johnw auf newartisans punkt com) directory scanning python code to search for and housekeep directory state for new files to print.
 It's seems pretty robust but once in a while a file will get deleted and won't print.